RESOURCES

 CA’s aggressive residency claims, what CA-to-FL movers do with their CA property, and the Miami neighborhoods that read as a step up (not down) for CA buyers.

 For buyers in Germany, Austria, Switzerland, and Latin America.
 Foreign-national mortgage programs (no US credit history required), ITIN setup, international wire structuring under Bank Secrecy Act rules, remote contract execution via Florida RON, and the FIRPTA paperwork you’ll inherit on your eventual sale.
+Not sure Miami still makes sense to buy?
+Start with the reasons ->

 Working in German across contracts, HOA documents, lender paperwork, and closing.
 The bilingual buyer-side counterpart to the German-speaking seller representation.